 Increased safety — due to the massive body and better visibility from the cabin.

-Modern models have luxurious interiors, driver assistance systems, electronics.
+Modern models have luxurious interiors, driver assistance systems, and electronics.

 Disadvantages